On modeling weakly stationary processes: Modeling general weakly stationary time series

 \section{Modeling general weakly stationary time series}

 Let $(z_t)_{t\in\N}$ be a given weakly stationary univariate time series with an expected value $\mu=\E[z_t]$ and a given autocovariance function $r_z(\tau)=\E[z_{\tau} z_0]-\mu^2$.
+Without loss of generality and in order to simplify the presentation, we assume that $\mu=0$ and $Var(z_t)=1$.
 Assume that the one-dimensional marginals of $(z_t)_{t\in\N}$ are all equal.
 By equal one-dimensional marginal distributions we mean that the distribution of $z_t$ is the same for all time indices $t$.
-The corresponding one-dimensional variable is denoted by $z,$ and its cumulative distribution function is denoted by $F_z.$ We are interested in the mean and the autocovariance estimators given by
+The corresponding one-dimensional variable is denoted by $z,$ and its cumulative distribution function is denoted by $F_z.$

+We begin with the following result stating that Gaussian subordinated processes can have arbitrary one-dimensional marginals.
+The claim is based on inverse sampling, and is rather widely accepted folklore in the Gaussian subordination literature.
+However, since in many textbooks the claim is stated only in the case of continuous distributions $F_z$, for the sake of clarity we present the proof.
+We stress that the proof is standard, and we do not claim originality here. \begin{pro} Let $(z_t)_{t\in\N}$ be an arbitrary process with equal square integrable one-dimensional marginals $F_z$.
+Then there exists a function $f$ and a standardised Gaussian process $(X_t)_{t\in\N}$ such that $f(X_t) \in L^2$ has the same one-dimensional marginal distributions as the process $(z_t)_{t\in\N}$.
+In particular, $f$ has a Hermite decomposition

+\end{pro} \begin{proof} Let $\Phi$ denote the distribution function of the standard normal distribution.
+Then, from the standard inverse method, it is clear that $X = \Phi^{-1}\left(F_z(z)\right)$ has standardized normal distribution.
+Denote

+the quantile function of $F_z$.
+It is well-known that $F_z^{-1}$ is the left-inverse of $F_z$, i.e. $F^{-1}_z[F_z(z)] = z$ almost surely.
+Thus $F_z^{-1}\left(\Phi(X)\right)$ is distributed as $z$, and hence we may set $f(\cdot) = F_z^{-1}(\Phi(\cdot))$.
+Furthermore, since $z \in L^2$, we also have $f(X) \in L^2$.
+From this it follows also that $f$ has the Hermite decomposition.
+This concludes the proof. \end{proof} \begin{rem} We emphasize that we are only claiming that the one-dimensional distributions of $\left(F^{-1}\left((\Phi(X_t)\right)\right)_{t\in\N}$ are equal to the one-dimensional distributions of $(z_t)_{t\in\N}$.
+The multidimensional distributions are not necessarily the same. \end{rem} By Proposition \ref{pro:marginals}, for any stationary process $z$ (with equal one-dimensional marginals) one can always choose $f$ such that $f(X)$ has the correct one-dimensional distributions.
+As the analysis of weakly stationary processes boils down to the analysis of the covariance, one would like to construct a Gaussian process $X$ such that, for a given sequence of coefficients $\alpha_k$, the process

+have also the same covariance structure than $(z_t)_{t\in \N}$.
+As Gaussian processes can have arbitrary covariance structures, this question can be rephrased whether each covariance function $r_z$ have a representation

+where $r_X(\tau)$ is arbitrary covariance function.
+Unfortunately, this is not the case as the following example shows. \begin{exa} Let $Z_t = \frac{1}{\sqrt{6}}H_3(X_t)$.
+In order for \eqref{eq:cov-representation} to hold for arbitrary covariance function would require that every positive semidefinite matrix $R_Z$ has a representation

+where $R_X$ is positive semidefinite as well and $\circ$ denotes the Hadamard, i.e. element-wise, product of matrices.
+This clearly does not hold for general matrices, and it is straightforward to construct counterexamples.
+For instance,